 If your application is unsuccessful

-You may be able to apply for an administrative review of the decision.
+You may be able to apply for an administrative review of your application if you think there’s been a mistake.
+It costs £80 and you’ll usually get the result within 28 days.

 If you already have an outstanding immigration application

 In most cases, your outstanding immigration application will not be considered if you apply for the EU Settlement Scheme.
 You’ll get a refund for your outstanding application.